Recover Your Life

 1. Anyone who drinks can develop a problem with alcohol, so be careful!
 Always drink with a meal; never drink alone or on an empty stomach.
 Before drinking becomes a problem, switch from strong drinks to wine or even non-alcoholic beer.
 Ten percent of American children have a parent with alcohol use disorder and are at high risk.

 2. Get care from a physician who understands that medications can help you drink less even if you don't want to quit alcohol altogether.
-Avoid any medication that can make you want to drink more.
+Learn which medications can make you want to drink more.

 3. Outdoor exercise exposes you to healthy sunlight and vitamin D. Exercising with others can decrease your interest in unhealthy habits and reduce your alcohol consumption.
 Get a dog, make music with others, or do the random acts of kindness that bring joy to your life.